AarugulaVarahalu/Online-Movie-Ticket-Booking/README.md

-# Django Ticket Booking System
+# Django  Online Movie Ticket Booking System

 This is a Django project for managing movie ticket booking.